 We want to bring the joy of sensory rooms into as many special needs households as possible.

-And that's why I am going to give you a very special offer right now.
+And that's why I want to give you a very special opportunity right now.

-To help you guys get started building your own sensory rooms right away, I've managed to snatch you guys an exclusive 10% off coupon for our most popular sensory room item: the bubble tube floor lamp .
+To help you guys get started building your own sensory rooms right away, I've managed to snatch you guys 15% off the regular price of our most popular sensory room item: the bubble tube floor lamp .

 Bubble tubes are a staple for anyone looking to build a sensory room.
 Featuring a tall column of water, a powerful bubble motor, color changing LEDs, and fake "swimming" fish, bubble tubes produce the amazing effect of both calming emotions and stimulating the senses --- making them one of the best bang-for-your-buck items you can buy!

 And the best part?
 Not only are SensoryMoon bubble tubes much more affordable than the oversized ones offered by special needs companies, but for a limited time only, you can get it for 15% less than what you would normally pay for it!

 Hey guys, whether or not you end up making a sensory room at home for your child, I appreciate you reading through this whole article.
 We are really excited to see how many sensory rooms we can help build, so if you think the information in this article could benefit anyone else, feel free to share it :-)